-Infidelity doesn’t always signify the end of a marriage but it does shatter your view of your relationship.
+The question of divorce after infidelity is popular, but infidelity doesn’t always signify the end of a marriage.
+It does however, shatter your view of your relationship.
 It causes you to question whether your marriage will survive the betrayal and whether you can regain trust in your partner again.
-The answer to the question of whether you should stay together depends on you and your partner’s willingness to resolve the issues and repair your relationship.
+The answer to the questions of whether you should stay together depends on you and your partner’s willingness to resolve the issues and repair your relationship.

 While infidelity can be devastating to a marriage, some specialists believe that it is important to try to resolve the crisis and rebuild trust if possible.
 According to therapists Rona B. Subotnik, L.M.F.T and Gloria Harris, Ph.D., getting to the root of infidelity is crucial.
 In their book Surviving Infidelity, they write, “Because extramarital sex still plays a role in the dissolution of many marriages, and because the divorce rate continues to be so high, it is important to know more about it.”

 While Subotnik and Harris’s goal is to keep most marriages together – even after trust has been broken by the wounds of infidelity – some individuals who have been betrayed consider the threat to their marriage so severe that they can’t fathom continuing in the marriage.

 Knowing the type of affair your spouse is involved in can help you determine the seriousness of it but does not take away the pain associated with it.
 Nonetheless, assessing the degree of seriousness and the threat that it poses to your marriage, can help you to make a decision about continuing in the relationship.

 For instance, flings, which can be a one-night stand or go on for months are the least serious type of affair and romantic love affairs –think “Casablanca” – pose the greatest threat to a marriage.